Charlie Perry (footballer, born 1866): Biography

 Perry was born in West Bromwich.
 He joined West Bromwich Albion in March 1884 and turned professional in August 1885.
 He made his first team debut in the 1886 FA Cup Final against Blackburn Rovers at The Oval, a match that finished 0–0.
 Perry collected a runners-up medal after Albion lost 2–0 in the replay.
 He was on the losing side once more in the 1887 final, in a 2–0 defeat to Aston Villa.
 He picked up his first winner's medal in 1888 as Albion beat Preston North End 2–1.

 Charlie Perry made his league debut on 8 September 1888, at centre-half for West Bromwich Albion in a 2–0 win against Stoke at the Victoria Ground, Stoke.
 He played 20 of the "Throstles" 22 Football League matches and was part of a defence-line that achieved four clean-sheets whilst restricting the opposition to a single goal on four occasions.

 Charlie Perry had another winner's medal in the 3–0 win over Aston Villa in 1892.
 However, he missed the 1895 FA Cup Final due to an injury that later forced his retirement in May 1896.
 Perry made 219 career appearances for Albion in all competitions, scoring 16 goals.
 From 1896 until 1902 he served the club as a director.

-Charlie Perry was a superb player and grand captain.
-He had a polished style, was determined in everything he did, cool under pressure and a man who marshalled his defence magnificently from the centre-half position, which was undoubtedly his best.
+Charlie Perry had a polished style, played defence well from the centre-half position, which was undoubtedly his best.

 His younger brother, Tom also played for West Bromwich Albion from 1890 to 1901 and made one England appearance.